Windsor Downs Nature Reserve

 Windsor Downs Nature Reserve is a protected area established in 1990 by the Government of New South Wales.
 The nature reserve, which occupies an area of 364 ha, between Windsor Downs and Bligh Park, was established on land formerly owned by the Riverstone Meatworks for the grazing of cattle.

 It is one of the last remains of the Cumberland Plain Woodland, an endangered ecological community exclusive to what is now the western suburbs of Sydney.
-The nature reserve contains a wide range of flora including a number of Eucalypts as well as the threatened Persoonia nutans and Dillwynia tenuifolia as well as hosting a range of native fauna, including endangered species such as the Regent Honeyeater.
+The nature reserve contains a wide range of flora including a number of Eucalypts as well as the threatened Persoonia nutans and Dillwynia tenuifolia as well as hosting a range of native fauna, including endangered species such as the regent honeyeater.

-History and Prior Land Use
+History and prior land use

 Windsor Downs Nature Reserve is situated on the land of the Darug tribe.
 There are known to be aboriginal campsites in the reserve and a number of stone tools have been found.

 The land was occupied by the Riverstone Meatworks for over 100 years, during which time it was cleared and used for grazing cattle.
 Many of the structures from this period, including the old water tower and concrete water troughs are still standing to this day.

 In the late 1980s, shortly before their closure, the Meatworks sold the land to New South Wales National Parks and Wildlife, who opened the reserve as a state park in 1990 The nature reserve was affected by a major fire on 10 September 2013.
 An investigation found that the fire was caused by a power line being blown down by strong winds.